Slave Lake Apartments Alberta, Canada

 The addition of EndoTherm into hydronic heating systems is an ever-increasing practice to improve the energy efficiency of the system to achieve natural gas savings and lower greenhouse gas (GHG) emissions.
 EndoTherm has been proven to produce savings of up to 15% in heating gas by reducing the surface tension of boiler water, which increases the effective surface area between the circulating water and the inner surface of the heating pipe which increases the rate of heat transfer.
 The result is a substantial reduction in energy required to achieve the same room temperature setpoint.
-The typical useful lifetime of central heating additives is eight (8) years from the installation date.
+The typical useful lifetime of hydronic heating additives is eight (8) years from the installation date.

 To calculate the energy savings that were achieved, a statistical analysis of the Heating Degree Days (HDD) for the region and the historical total natural gas consumption prior to the installation of EndoTherm was completed for each site.
 A corresponding line of best fit was determined from the data and was used to estimate the monthly gas consumption of the following months if EndoTherm had not been installed.
 A net difference between the estimate in gas consumption if EndoTherm had not been installed along with the actual consumption values post-installation corresponds to the energy savings realized by the heating additive.